terrycojones/rpnpy/README.md

 Python, providing access to useful Python math functions, and to allow anything to be on the stack.

+See the <a href="#background">Background</a> section if you're interested to read more about why I wrote this.

 ## Features

 `rpnpy`